Brigham City, Utah: Arts and culture

 Brigham City has museums covering the area's art and history (the Brigham City Museum-Gallery) and natural history (the Box Elder Museum).
 There is an LDS tabernacle in downtown Brigham City, as well as a temple.
-The city is located in a prime historical and environmental region.
 Nearby attractions include Golden Spike National Historic Site, which lies northwest of the city near Promontory Summit.
 State Route 13 heads northwest from Brigham City and turns north at Corinne.
 However, State Route 83 continues west from there and eventually reaches Lampo Junction, where the turnoff to the historic site is located.
 The work of art known as the Spiral Jetty lies west-southwest of this site.
 The Bear River Migratory Bird Refuge lies directly west of Brigham City on the northeast side of the Great Salt Lake at the mouth of the Bear River.